 And for the others, it’s a good day to go visit museums since everybody will be out shopping!!! 🙂 🙂

-During the month of December, kids are invited to learn about celebrations around the world in Staten Island at the Children’s Museum (www.sichildrensmuseum.org) about cuisine and decoration.
+During the month of December, children are invited to learn about celebrations around the world in Staten Island at the Children’s Museum (www.sichildrensmuseum.org) about cuisine and decoration.

 New York zoos hold special holiday events as well; the Bronx Zoo offers winter shows in its special program “Wild Winterland” (ice sculpture, Christmas carols and more).On weekends Queens’s zoo offers a special Christmas menu to its residents under the amused watch of the crowd.

-In New York, just like every year, the celebration is everywhere but it’s in Times Square that everything is happening!!!
+In New York, just like every year, the celebration is everywhere but it’s in Times Square where everything is happening!!!

-You have to arrive early if you to score a spot to see everything but I do not recommend bringing small children since it’s extremely crowded and cold.
+You have to arrive early to find a spot.
+However, I do not recommend bringing small children since it’s extremely crowded and cold.

 Anyhow, don’t miss the fireworks in Times Square!!!